 That’s not to say there is no place for other inverters: With Fronius, you pay a premium to get the best.
 And it’s not to say other inverters cannot be equal in some applications.
 It’s just Fronius seems to be great at everything, and they have a solution for almost everything residential.
 When we custom design a solar solution for your home, our go-to is always Fronius.

 If you choose another inverter, SMA is a decent inverter and a great company.
-While their single-phase inverters are still being made in China, their manufacturing is bit-by-bit moving back to Germany.
+If you want to have Tigo optimisers on a few panels and want to monitor those panels, SMA is the best option.
+While SMA’s single-phase inverters are still being made in China, their manufacturing is bit-by-bit moving back to Germany.
 I reviewed SMA a few years ago, but admittedly it’s overdue a revisit.

 Huawei’s solutions are very limited at the moment.
 However if their solution is right for you, then a Huawei inverter would be a safe gamble.
 I visited the Huawei factory in China recently.
 Huawei will have a wider and more flexible range of inverters on offer in 2020.